 White Grape and Wine in Burgundy

 And then you make your Sauvignon Blanc and your Semillon.
-That’s pretty much weight you got to work with.
+That’s pretty much the weight you got to work with.
 Once again.
-It’s very regulated it’s very standardized, and that’s what grows well there.
+It’s very regulated, it’s very standardized, and that’s what grows well there.
 In small Slovenia, we grow many different kinds of grapes.
 That’s remarkable.
 Why?
 We call it microclimates.
 We have all these tiny little climates.
 We have all these little areas of different geology.

 Napa Valley Grape and Wine

 And, for example, Napa Valley.
 Napa Valley, which is only 30 miles long and 5 miles wide, has more than half of all the soil types in the world in its little microcosm.
 If you start in the southern part of Carneros, Los Carneros, right by the bay, it’s very cool.
 But as you travel up the valley, it gets warmer and warmer, almost a degree per mile.
 So it can be 60 degrees down in Carneros, and all the way at the top of the valley in Calistoga, it can be 90 degrees Fahrenheit simultaneously.

 Down in the bay area, they’re growing Chardonnay and Pinot Noir, the grapes of Burgundy.
 Up at the top, there are growing Cabernet Sauvignon and Merlot.
 The Grapes of Bordeaux, even the grapes of Croatia Zinfandel.
 Years ago, a tremendous amount of Zinfandel grew at the top of the valley.
 This is all in the same 30 miles.

 Winemakers From All Over the World